MicrosoftDocs/Viva/Viva/learning/workday-integration-faqs.md

 **23. Does Viva Learning supports learning journeys or paths from Workday?**

-We do not support these scenarios.
+We don't support these scenarios.

 **24. Are permissions from Workday supported in Viva Learning?**

-We do not support these scenarios.
+We don't support these scenarios.

 Can you provide a list of the end points that Viva Learning is accessing?